shahdharmil11/travel-genie/README.md

 TravelGenie is a travel recommendation system that leverages data scraping, processing, and AI-based recommendations to provide personalized travel suggestions.
 The system integrates multiple technologies, including Apache Airflow, Snowflake, Neo4j, Pinecone, and OpenAI, to efficiently process and analyze travel-related data.

 ## Architecture
-The system follows an **ELT (Extract, Load, Transform)** approach and consists of the following components:
+The system follows an **ELT (Extract, Load, Transform)** approach using Snowflake and consists of the following components:

 1. **Data Scraping**
    - Uses **APIFY + Selenium** to scrape travel-related data from APIs and websites.